-Mark studied piano and organ at Trinity College London and worked as a full time accompanist in the South East until 2011 when he moved to Cornwall.
-He now shares his work time between freelance gardening, piano restoration/repair/regulation and accompanying.
-Away from work his passions include Rachmaninov, Romantic French organ music, growing organic vegetables and foraging.
-(Yes he does wear sandals but only indoors and no he doesn't have a beard or a pony-tail).
+Mark studied piano and organ at Trinity College London and worked as an accompanist in the South East before moving to Cornwall in 2011.
+He now shares his work time between accompanying, freelance gardening and building, repairing and renovating pianos.
+Away from work, his passions include Rachmaninov, Romantic French organ music, growing organic vegetables and foraging.
+He is an excellent rehearsal and concert accompanist, and has worked with Phoenix Chorale since 2015.

 Phoenix Chorale was set up in 2011.
 We are a small, friendly group of choral singers who enjoy singing a wide range of music.
 Our concerts have included works from early musicians, right through to current composers from all over the world.
 Sometimes we undertake a whole work, but also often choose to programme around a theme, combining contemporary music with more traditional mainstream choral works.
 We often work with professional soloists and musicians and also try to provide opportunities for young people to perform with us.
 Our workshops have explored works by Mozart, Brahms and Chilcott, as well as tackling less traditional choral music such as jazz.

 New members are always welcome, so why not come along and join us for a rehearsal?
 Members pay a termly subscription but there is no charge for the first couple of weeks while you decide if you would like to join the choir.